azertybeth/myLMSC261/Variables + Operators/Readme.md

 a line break. upon cursory examination it seemed that the slash was the only character contributing to the line break, but after wrestling with comparing my code with the example, I realized that I was only using half of a command.
+After correcting my slashes to "\n", the line breaks worked as expected.